All Episodes

 I'm not concerned about the returns.

-We fought we fought it during while he was president.
+We fought it while he was president.

 We did not think it was appropriate to be able to seek those records, at least not unless they could show a special heightened need.

-Two justices, actually four justices would have agreed with us on heightened need.
+Two justices, actually four justices, would have agreed with us on heightened need.

-I suspect if we had Amy Barrett now she probably would have too I don't know that.
+I suspect if we had Amy Barrett now, she probably would have too.

 But it wouldn't matter because now the 45th president is the former president.